aramydEEE/alx-system_engineering-devops/0x00-shell_basics/README.md

 TASK 7 : Move the file betty from /tmp/ to /tmp/my_first_directory.
 TASK 8 : Delete the file betty.
 The file betty is in /tmp/my_first_directory TASK 9 : Delete the directory my_first_directory that is in the /tmp directory.
+TASK 10 : Write a script that changes the working directory to the previous one.